Mansourt/Synchronous-Generator-P-Q-Curve_MATLAB/README.md

 </p>

-## Stability Limit
+## 3. Stability Limit

-Stability of the turbogenerator is ability  to stay in synchronous operation at slow load changes.
+Stability of the turbogenerator is the ability to stay in synchronous operation under slow load changes.

-Stability Limitation will resulted in the following equations for P and Q:
+Stability limitation will resulted in the following equations for P and Q:

 <p align="left">
   <img src="../master/Pic/Stability_Limit.png" />